ACC entitlements: Treatment, compensation and other support

-Weekly compensation is compensation for loss of income or loss of the ability to earn money as a result of your injury.
-You’re paid 80 percent of your pre-injury weekly earnings, up to a weekly maximum.
+Weekly compensation is payment for loss of income or loss of the ability to earn money because of your injury.
+Generally you’re paid 80% of your pre-injury weekly earnings, up to a weekly maximum.

-If you have some income during the period of incapacity from your injury, ACC will reduce the amount of weekly compensation they pay you.
+If you get any other income after your injury ACC will reduce the amount of weekly compensation they pay you.

 Qualifying for weekly compensation: The “incapacity” test

-If you were working when you were injured and you’re unable to work because of the injury, you’ll qualify for weekly compensation.
+- you were working when you were injured and you’re unable to work because of the injury

-You’ll also qualify if you were on parental leave when you were injured, if your injury means you’re unable to go back to work when your parental leave ends.
+- you were injured while on parental leave, if your injury means you’re unable to go back to work when your parental leave ends.
 Your entitlement to weekly compensation begins from the date you would otherwise have had to go back to work at the end of the parental leave.

-- you had stopped working for a short time
+- you had stopped working for a short time, or

-- you had bought the right to weekly compensation (“ACC Time Out cover”), or
+- you had purchased the right to weekly compensation (“ACC Time Out cover”), or

 - you were under 18 when you were injured, or were in full-time study that you began when you were still under 18 (you’re called a “potential earner” in those situations).

 How long will I get weekly compensation for?